pivotal/blog/content/post/merging_new_postgresql_releases_into_greenplum_database.md

 ## Planned steps

 Our plan is to have a major release of _Greenplum Database_ once a year, this follows the _PostgreSQL_ release cycle.
-We also plan to merge 3 _PostgreSQL_ major versions until we release version 6.0 of Greenplum Database.
+We also plan to merge 3 _PostgreSQL_ major versions before we release version 6.0 of Greenplum Database.
 This gives us roughly 3 months to merge one major version, plus additional time to prepare the upcoming release.

 The merge of one major _PostgreSQL_ version is again broken down into smaller steps.
 Each step will process roughly 2-4 months of upstream commits.